jros2300/reservedinstances/README.md

 }
 ```

 If you only have one account, or if you have multiple accounts in the account1, create a new role.
-Name the role "reservedisntances", select the option "Amazon EC2" in the "AWS Service Roles" list.
+Name the role "reservedinstances", select the option "Amazon EC2" in the "AWS Service Roles" list.
 Create the rol and then attach two policies to it, the previous and and this one:

 ```json
 {